dimroc/ga-ruby-on-rails-for-devs/class/10-rspec-refactor.md

 Mock Objects vs. Real Data
 --------------------------

-We'll use a real database for our testing instead of relying on mock objects.
+Sometimes we'll want to use a real database for our testing instead of relying on mock objects.
 This means we need a clean copy of the database for every test.
 There's a gem for that.

     gem "database_cleaner"